gerasimosmichalitsianos/pansharpen_c_cpp/README.md

      file passed-in.
 One 4-band output file is a result of using the Brovey transform pan-sharpening, and the other using the Fast Intensity Hue Saturation pan-sharpening technique (FIHS).

+  ###### INSTRUCTIONS:

+     In makefile, be sure to update the directory strings as appropriate for your computer.
+These directory strings should reflect the installation location of your GDAL header (.h) and library (.a) files.

   ###### USAGE: